 What is a stroke and what causes it?

+People with heart failure are two to three times more likely to have a stroke.
 Atrial Fibrillation (AF) is a major risk factor for stroke.
-It’s a common abnormal heart rhythm where the top chambers of the heart don’t beat properly, and is felt as an irregular and sometimes fast heartbeat, or pulse.
+It’s a common abnormal heart rhythm where the top chambers of the heart don’t beat properly.
+This is felt as an irregular and sometimes fast heartbeat, or pulse.
 This can increase the risk of a blood clot forming inside the heart, which can travel to the brain, triggering a stroke.
 Below you can hear the difference between a regular pulse and someone who has AF.

 When Michelle was 26, she collapsed at work and was rushed to hospital.
 She went from being an active young mum to finding out she had a heart condition – and would need open heart surgery to replace her mitral valve.